kevinding0218/InterviewDocuments/Q and A/Java - Dropwizard.md

 - Java Static Constructor Alternative
 	- If you want to initialize some  [static](https://www.journaldev.com/1365/static-keyword-in-java)  variables in the class, you can use static block.
 	- Note that we can’t pass arguments to the static block, so if you want to initialize static variables then you can do that in the normal constructor too.
+### Nested classes
+- Nested classes are divided into two categories: **static** and **non-static**.
+	- Nested classes that are declared static are simply called static nested classes.
+	- Non-static nested classes are called inner classes.
+#### static nested class
+-
 ## JavaEE Annotation
 #### @Path [link]([https://docs.oracle.com/cd/E19798-01/821-1841/6nmq2cp26/index.html](https://docs.oracle.com/cd/E19798-01/821-1841/6nmq2cp26/index.html))
 ```